 In the end, the more people that you can get your brand in front of, the better it will be in terms of future growth.

 In today’s digital landscape, there are literally dozens of platforms that you can use to host your vlog content.
-For instance, you might want to host your videos directly on your own personal WordPress website, or you might choose to post your vlog content solely to your YouTube Channel.
+For instance, you might want to host your videos directly on your own personal WordPress website, or you might choose to post your vlog content solely to your YouTube Channel, Instagram, or TikTok account.